zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 Because of that, the Lord said:

-"It’s not to see, not to hear, not to know, Nanda!
+"It's not to see, not to hear, not to know, Nanda!
 The skillful people here say Muni,

-Those who live a life without suffering and desire after leaving the army, I call them "Muni". 』
+Those who live a life without suffering and desire after leaving the army, I call them "Muni". "

 48. [Venerable Nanda like this:] Any of these sandmen and brahmins, they say that there is purity in seeing and hearing,